seatgeek/nomad-firehose/README.md

 ## Running

-The project got build artifacts for linux, darwin and windows in the [GitHub releases tab](https://github.com/seatgeek/nomad-firehose/releases).
+The project got build artifacts for Linux, Darwin and Windows in the [GitHub releases tab](https://github.com/seatgeek/nomad-firehose/releases).

 A docker container is also provided at [seatgeek/nomad-firehose](https://hub.docker.com/r/seatgeek/nomad-firehose/tags/)